Purdue University Daniels School of Business: Doctoral

+Department of Economics

+The Department of Economics at Purdue University is located at Daniels School of Business and offers undergraduate, master's, and PhD in economics.
+The department has the following centers - Purdue Center for Economic Education, Purdue University Research Center in Economics, Purdue Center for Behavioral Economics, Experiments and Public Policy and also Vernon Smith Experimental Economics Laboratory.

 Facilities

 The school's facilities are located on the southeastern part of Purdue's West Lafayette campus near the Purdue Memorial Union.
 The majority of undergraduate classes are conducted in the Krannert Building, which opened in 1964.

+Rawls Hall

 Rawls Hall is the home of all the classes in the Masters program.
 Rawls Hall houses 13 electronically equipped classrooms, a professional career center, a multimedia-based auditorium, 25 breakout rooms, distance learning facilities, and sophisticated computer labs.
 The building is named for business master's alum, Jerry S. Rawls.
 Rawls, the president and chief executive officer of Finisar Corp., donated $10 million to the Krannert at the Frontier Campaign.
 The gift was the largest in the school's history and one of the largest at Purdue.
 In recognition of his generosity, the Purdue Board of Trustees voted in 2000 to name the new facility Jerry S. Rawls Hall.
 The Jerry Rawls Hall was dedicated on October 2, 2003.
-In September 2022, Purdue announced a new state-of-the-art building that will be built to hold the increase in students and faculty with an estimated completion of 2026.
+In September 2022, Purdue announced the approval of $168 million in funding to construct a new state-of-the-art business building that will be built to hold the increase in students and faculty with an estimated completion of 2026.
+Upon completion, the new facility will be the most expensive building ever constructed on Purdue's West Lafayette campus.